Friday, February 22, 2013

 9. Joe McCarthy, Yankees 1931-46.
 They called him "a push-button manager," and the fact that he inherited Babe Ruth, Lou Gehrig, Bill Dickey, Red Ruffing and Lefty Gomez prevents him from rising higher on this list.
 Then again, Marse Joe always knew which buttons to push.

 7. Joe Torre, Yankees 1996-2007.
 Another "push-button manager"?
-Unlike pre-1969 managers, Joe had to through not just one round of postseason play, but two; and unlike 1969-93 managers, he had to go through not just two rounds, but three.
+Unlike pre-1969 managers, Joe had to go through not just 1 round of postseason play, but 2; and unlike 1969-93 managers, he had to go through not just 2 rounds, but 3.
 He won 17 postseason series, a total matched only by Tony LaRussa.
 (Bobby Cox?
 12.)
 He was 17-8 in postseason series and 76-47 in postseason games.
 He won 6 Pennants and 4 World Championships.
 And he raised the Yankee legacy higher than anyone had before.

 Sure, some of his moves (particularly with pitchers) seemed baffling, especially later on in his career.
 But "Clueless Joe," the name the Daily News gave to him on its back page after he was hired?
 As Joe McCarthy would have said, "My God, man, you were never that!"

 He is not yet eligible for the Baseball Hall of Fame, but the Yankees have kept his Number 6 out of circulation, and when he is elected, it seems likely that the number will be retired, and a Monument Park Plaque dedicated.